Liza Atkinson’s Food Business Joyfully Creates Home-Cooked Meals for Hungry Humans

 The feedback Liza received about the party was overwhelmingly positive.
 She had already booked several catering gigs and was planning what would be her signature offering—secret pop-up dinner parties inspired by her gourmet dinner club.
 In addition to the event side of her business, Liza was in the process of introducing Nosh to Go, a weekly meal service for busy people who craved home-cooked suppers like pasta, salads and soups, but didn’t have the time or energy to cook.
 Everything was going well and moving forward as planned.
 And then the unexpected happened.
 Just a few weeks after she introduced Nosh and Gather to the world, the pandemic shut the world down.

-Since dinner parties were no longer a possibility, Liza poured all her energy into building up the meal delivery side of her business.
+Since dinner parties were not a possibility, Liza poured all her energy into building up the meal delivery side of her business.
 As it turned out, the chaos of working and schooling from home, along with a desire to minimize trips to the grocery store, made the service a lifesaver for many individuals and families.
 With her own kids back at home, there were times Liza struggled to juggle her new venture with her own personal obligations.
 Still, as meal delivery took off, Liza considered other offerings that could replace dinner parties.
 On the fly, she offered a bunch for Mother’s Day meals delivered directly to moms to enjoy at home.
 It was also well received and sparked the idea for a series of prepared meals for holidays and special events.